williamalvvv/DockerTestApp/README.md

  - MYSQL_USER
  - MYSQL_PASSWORD

+ Please refer to the documentation for the official [MySQL Docker Image](https://hub.docker.com/_/mysql) for more information about the required environment variables an its purposes.

 In order for this to work as expected, you need to configure a `docker-compose` environment where both containers (application and database) can connect to each other and send and receive data.
 Also, as a requirement, you need to make the Data stored in the database persistent, this means the task that were inserted into the database need to be available even if the docker-compose is restarted.

 For this, you can use the project dirs: